ESMA Securitisation Reporting

 European Structured Finance Data Quality

-Fitch's perspective on loan-level data quality in European securitization and its impact on credit analysis.
+Fitch's perspective on loan-level data quality in European securitisation and its impact on credit analysis.

 DBRS analysis of the EU disclosure framework and data availability for rating purposes.